 Food Safety Is Not Optional

-Pressure canning is required for all low-acid foods: green beans, corn, carrots, meat, poultry, and fish.
-Low-acid foods can harbor Clostridium botulinum spores that survive boiling water temperatures.
-A pressure canner reaches 240°F at 10 lbs pressure, which is the temperature required to destroy the spores and their toxins.
+Pressure canning reaches 240°F at 10 lbs pressure, which is the temperature required to destroy C. botulinum spores in low-acid foods.
 This is not a guideline you can improvise around.

 Do not use untested recipes from the internet or your grandmother’s water bath method for green beans.
 Use tested recipes from the USDA Complete Guide to Home Canning (available free at nchfp.uga.edu) or the Ball Blue Book.
 Tested recipes specify processing times that have been validated for safe heat penetration through specific jar sizes and food densities.
 A different jar size or a denser pack requires a different processing time.